 To test our proposition, we examine the 2014 Sunflower Movement against the Kuomintang (KMT) government in Taiwan.
 It offers an ideal context to study how politically connected firms adapt to a democratic transition.
-The Sunflower Movement was a mass protest against the KMT government, Taiwan's long-serving authoritarian regime that survived democratic reform in the late 1980s.
-Taiwan experienced a relatively peaceful transition, with the first Democratic Progressive Party (DPP) president coming to office in 2000 and holding power for eight years before the return of the KMT.
-However, at the time of the Sunflower Movement, Taiwan's democratic transition was incomplete.
-The KMT elite, who engineered the transition, retained substantial power and controlled the Legislature until 2016.
-The crimes committed under the authoritarian KMT government and its collusive practices have not been morally or legally accounted for, and many of the connections between the KMT and businesses have been retained (Hioe, 2016).
-Taiwan was listed eighth in the Economist's 2014 "crony capitalism" index, out of the 23 countries and regions for which it had reliable data.
-The Sunflower Movement erupted at this time, as students protested against the KMT's undemocratic implementation of the controversial Cross-Strait Service Trade Agreement (CSSTA), which was regarded as benefiting large firms at the expense of workers and small businesses.
+The Sunflower Movement was a mass protest against the KMT government, Taiwan's long-serving authoritarian regime that had survived democratic reform for several decades.
+Starting in the late 1980s, Taiwan experienced a relatively peaceful transition away from a single-party system.
+In 2000, the KMT temporarily lost its status as the ruling party, as Taiwan elected a president from the Democratic Progressive Party (DPP), who held power for eight years.
+The KMT returned to power after that, and at the time of the Sunflower Movement, Taiwan's democratic transition was still incomplete.
+In the 1990s, under sustained protests from local pro-democracy activists and mounting international pressure, KMT elites engineered a democratic transition.
+While they relinquished certain aspects of their authoritarian rule, they retained significant influence through elite networks and legislative dominance, consistently holding the majority in the legislature until 2016.
+Prior collusive practices under the KMT government had not been morally or legally accounted for, and many connections between the KMT and businesses remained (Hioe, 2016).
+Taiwan was listed eighth in The Economist's 2014 "crony capitalism" index, out of the 23 countries and regions for which it had reliable data.
+The Sunflower Movement erupted because students and others were protesting against the KMT's undemocratic implementation of the controversial Cross-Strait Service Trade Agreement (CSSTA), which was regarded as benefiting large firms at the expense of workers and small businesses.
 The movement was referred to as "the biggest pro-democracy protest in the island's history," which "exposed the worst of the KMT" (Rowen, 2015: 5).
-It precipitated the KMT's overwhelming defeat in both the presidential and legislative elections two years later.
+It precipitated the KMT's overwhelming defeat to the DPP in both the presidential and legislative elections two years later.

 Our analysis revealed that KMT-connected firms increased their donations to social causes in the time between the Sunflower Movement and the subsequent regime turnover.
-We further affirm that these donations were made to support public welfare causes, rather than to support the movement's opponents or to organizations linked to the KMT or its political rival, the DPP.
-Consistent with our assumptions, we find that after the Sunflower Movement, KMT-connected firms did not significantly cut their ties with the KMT government or build new ties with the DPP, and those that made more donations suffered fewer losses through government procurement after the 2016 regime turnover and had higher cumulative abnormal returns.
+We further learned that these donations were made to support public-welfare causes rather than to support the movement's opponents or to organizations linked to the KMT or its political rival, the DPP.
+We found that after the Sunflower Movement, KMT-connected firms did not significantly cut their ties with the KMT government or build new ties with the DPP, which is consistent with our assumptions.